Locations in Dallas: DrinkHere

 214-377-4809

-Bar Colette wasn’t the only shiny new cocktail bar to pop up across Dallas this year, but the mixology at this bar puts it into a category of its own.
+The mixology at this bar puts it into a category of its own.
 Ruben Rolon, the beverage director who previously developed a Michelin-recognized establishment, is redefining Dallas' cocktail scene.
 The drinks are meticulously made, often taking multiple days to perfect, with a focus on reinterpreted classics.
-Add in their exotic spirits and global wines paired with exquisite bites like a caviar waffe, and you have one of the most memorable cocktail experiences in the city.
+Add in their exotic spirits and global wines paired with exquisite bites that include sashimi and sushi, and you have one of the most memorable cocktail experiences in the city.
 Reservations are a must.

 2 articles